-On this day in 1958 Chevrolet introduced the El Camino for the 1959 model year, two years after Ford debuted its car-truck mix, the Ranchero.
+On this day in 1958 Chevrolet introduced its line up of vehicles for 1959.
+The El Camino sat among them, an all new car/truck hybrid that would compete directly with the Ford Ranchero that hit the market two years earlier.
 Chevrolet stylist Chuck Jordan reported that Chevrolet general manager Harley Earl had suggested a coupé pickup as early as 1952.
 It was a nod to the fact that GM had been producing the Ute, a car/truck vehicle, in Australia since the 1930s.

 The origins of the mass produced coupe utility truck can be traced to a 1932 letter.
 An Australian farmer penned the note to Ford Motor Company asking for a vehicle she and her husband could drive to church on Sundays and haul pigs on Mondays.
 Her letter inspired Ford designer Lew Brandt to craft the 1934 coupe utility released by Ford.
 Mind you, only Australian dealers sold these vehicles new, along with Chevy’s 1935 Ute and Studebaker’s 1937-1939 Coupe Express.

 It wouldn’t be until 1957 that a coupe truck would come to the States when Ford introduced the Ranchero.
 Chevy responded with the release of the El Camino, which was based on the 1959 Brookwood two-door station wagon.
 The first year El Camino was a success, outselling the Ranchero approximately 22,000 to 14,000.
 While the vehicle could be dealer equipped with any Chevrolet drivetrain, just one trim level could be had.
 It featured mid-level Bel Air styling on the outside and a lower class interior based on the Biscayne.